You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

-Biocept is offering 6.25 million shares of its common stock and warrants to purchase up to 6.25 million shares of the common stock at a combined price $1.20 per share and warrant.
+The firm is offering 24.6 million shares of its common stock and warrants to purchase 24.6 million shares of stocks to financially support and expand its business.

 The Tucson, Arizona-based company previously raised $20 million through a public offering of its shares and a purchase deal with certain investors.

 The genetic testing firm is offering approximately 2.3 million shares at $11.25 per share and plans to use the funds for general corporate purposes.

 The company said it will use the net proceeds for general corporate purposes and to fund ongoing operations and expansion of its business.

 The Washington Post reports on researchers' efforts to determine the effect of an increasingly common SARS-CoV-2 mutation.

 Florida Politics reports Florida's law barring life, long-term care, and disability insurers from using genetic information in coverage decisions went into effect at the beginning of July.